-The M.S. in Education with a specialization in Teaching English to Speakers of Other Languages is a state-approved program in Nevada for an add-on endorsement for teachers.
-It focuses on the areas of literacy development and subject-area content instruction for non-native English speakers.
-This specialization provides educators with skills for assessment, evaluation, curriculum development, and instruction of non-native English speaking students.
-Course content is research-based and infuses best practices in education, while aligning directly with the Nevada Department of Education's program licensure requirements.
+The M.S. in Education with a specialization in Teaching English to Speakers of Other Languages is a state-approved program in Ohio for an add-on endorsement for teachers.
+If focuses on the areas of literacy development and subject-area content instruction for non-native English speakers.
+This specialization provides educators with skills for assessment, evaluation, curriculum development, and instruction of non-native English-speaking students.
+Course content is research-based and infuses best practices in education, while aligning directly with the Ohio Board of Regents' program licensure requirements.